udda/multiload-ng/README.md

 For the lxpanel plugin:

-- lxpanel                       <  0.7
+- lxpanel                       >= 0.7
 - libmenu-cache     (Required by lxpanel)

-lxpanel 0.7 introduces a backwards-incompatible API change; the multiload-nandhp lxpanel plugin will need to be rewritten to support newer versions of lxpanel.
+the multiload-nandhp lxpanel plugin has been now rewritten to compile successfully against lxpanel 0.7 and newer; but lxpanel itself does not recognize it as a panel plugin.
+I think the problem is related to compile/link flags, but I'm not sure.
+There is some work to do yet.